Amy L. Dalton, Executive Director

 Amy holds a Master of Divinity from Union Theological Seminary with a research focus in faith-based community organizing, and a Bachelor of Arts with high honors in sociology/anthropology from Swarthmore College with research focuses in prison history, museum studies, anthropology of religion and critical social theory.
 Amy has been trained by PICO (now Faith In Action) and IAF, and participated for five years in the Brecht Forum’s Revolutions Study Group, serving on the convening team for several sessions.

 She is a founding member of the Community of Living Traditions, a multifaith intentional community, and serves as Treasurer of the Board of Proyecto Faro, a Rockland County-based immigrant justice group.
-She has served on the Research Team of the Ambazonia Prisoners of Conscience Support Network, a diaspora formation connected to her partner’s homeland.
-Amy has organized with the global indymedia network, the sanctuary movement, prison and death penalty abolition groups, and grassroots disaster response.
-She spent her early years in a Jesuit community, was raised primarily as a United Methodist, went to a Quaker college, and has worked for Lutheran and Presbyterian formations.
-Amy is a mother and a person who lives with a disability.
+She has served on the Research Team of the Ambazonia Prisoners of Conscience Support Network, a diaspora formation connected to her partner’s homeland, and as Membership Coordinator of the Parent-Teacher Association of her daughter’s school.